 Divorce can have a significant impact on your financial outlook.
-In many cases, it's worthwhile to spend the money to consult a financial planner to assess the real value of your assets, determine who's responsible for marital debts, take tax consequences into consideration and get general financial planning advice prior to a divorce settlement.
+In many cases, it's worthwhile to spend the money to consult a financial planner to assess the real value of your assets, determine who's responsible for marital debts, consider tax consequences, and get general financial planning advice before a divorce settlement.

 How to Protect Yourself Financially in a Divorce